Learn the Time to Learn: Replay Scheduling in Continual Learning: Method

 \subsection{Policy Learning Framework for Replay Scheduling}

-In real-world CL settings, learning the policy with multiple rollouts is infeasible.
-Thus, we need a general policy for memory scheduling.
-We now describe our RL-based framework for learning replay scheduling policies that generalize across different CL environments.
-Our intuition is that there may exist general patterns regarding the replay scheduling, e.g., tasks that are harder or have been forgotten should be replayed more often.
-Moreover, the policy may non-trivially take task properties into consideration.
-Therefore, we aim to learn policies that select which tasks to replay from states representing the current task performance in the CL environments.
-The policy can then be applied for mitigating catastrophic forgetting in new CL scenarios.
+In this section, we present an RL-based framework for learning replay scheduling policies.
+We focus on learning a general policy that can be applied in any CL scenario to mitigate catastrophic forgetting to avoid re-training the policy for every new CL dataset.
+Our intuition is that there may exist general patterns regarding replay scheduling, e.g., that tasks that are harder or have been forgotten should be replayed more often.
+We aim to implicitly explore such task properties by using the task performances of the CL network as states for the policy to select which tasks to replay.
+Representing the states with task performances also enables transferring the learned policy to reduce forgetting in unseen CL environments.
+Next, we present our modeling approach for learning the replay scheduling policies using RL.